The Dark and Delightful Skies of Modoc and the Golden State Star Party

 Every year, there are special events that make star gazing even more exciting.
 Meteor showers happen several times a year, and can be interesting to watch.
 Lunar eclipses, where the sun casts the Earth's shadow onto the moon, turning it red, happen a few times each year.
 There are also comets, and times of the year when other planets are highly visible, even without the use of a telescope.
 Star gazing, with the seasonal changes in constellations and the different events, can be a very exhilarating pastime.

 The Golden State Star Party (GSSP) is a four night dark sky event held each summer at Frosty Acres Ranch in northeastern California, near Mount Lassen, alongside rural Adin, California.
-GSSP has dark skies from horizon to horizon, and room for 100s of astronomers.
-Contact the Frosty Acres Ranch for specific dates of this annual event.
+GSSP has dark skies from horizon to horizon, and room for hundreds of astronomers.

 If you've never been out to a sky beyond your backyard or local astronomy sites, you're in for an amazing treat.
 Do you need a telescope to attend?
 No!
 But if you have one, bring it (nothing is too small).
 If not, binoculars, or just your eyes will do.
 There will be plenty of telescopes to look through.
 Do you think you're too much of a beginner?
 Its a friendly and helpful group - you'll fit right in and make new friends under under an amazing sky.
 Whether you're an observer or imager, you'll have lots of company, get plenty of help, and see lots of new equipment and sights.

 Directions to GSSP - 41.135135, -120.978509